 Arm Yourself with the Necessary Tools to Avoid Antitrust Pitfalls in Merger and Non-Merger Agreements, ABA Business Law Section Spring Meeting, Los Angeles, CA (April 10, 2014)

-In addition to over 20 years of experience practicing U.S. antitrust law, Ms. Dunlop has significant international experience in both Australia and Europe.
-Ms. Dunlop has appeared before U.S. federal and state antitrust enforcement agencies, the European Commission, the UK Office of Fair Trading, and the Australian Competition and Consumer Commission, and has coordinated the multijurisdictional defense of transactions throughout the world.
-Ms. Dunlop’s experience in competition matters in a broad range of jurisdictions brings added value to clients that conduct business internationally and interact with different legal systems and regulators.
+In addition to over 20 years’ experience practicing US antitrust law, Ms. Dunlop has significant international experience.
+She began her legal career in Australia, and has also worked in London, where she practiced UK and EU competition law.
+In the course of her career, Ms. Dunlop has appeared before the U.S. federal enforcement agencies, the European Commission, the UK Office of Fair Trading, and the Australian Competition and Consumer Commission, and has coordinated the multi-jurisdictional defense of investigations and transactions throughout the world.
+Ms. Dunlop’s experience in competition matters in a broad range of jurisdictions brings added value to clients who conduct business internationally and interact with different legal systems and regulators.

-Ms. Conners is Deputy Attorney General under Florida Attorney General Pam Bondi, responsible for many of the Office’s enforcement and litigation initiatives.
-In that capacity, she oversees the Antitrust, Consumer Protection, Lemon Law Arbitration and Civil Rights Divisions.
-She also is currently supervising the state’s legal and enforcement response to the Deepwater Horizon oil spill disaster and was the supervising attorney representing Florida in the multistate negotiations with the five major mortgage servicers over various issues arising from the foreclosure crisis.
-Those negotiations concluded in 2012 with a 49-state $25 billion settlement, of which Florida, as one of the hardest-hit states, received $9.6 billion.
-Ms. Conners also continues to serve as the Director of the Antitrust Division for the Attorney General’s Office, where, since 1995, she has been responsible for implementing and overseeing the Attorney General’s state and federal antitrust enforcement efforts.
+Patricia Conners is currently Associate Deputy Attorney General under Florida Attorney General Pam Bondi, responsible for many of the Office's enforcement and litigation initiatives, among other things.
+In that capacity, she oversees the Antitrust, Economic Crimes, Lemon Law and Civil Rights Divisions.
+She also is currently supervising the state's legal and enforcement response to the Deepwater Horizon oil spill disaster and was the supervising attorney representing Florida in the multistate negotiations with the five major mortgage servicers over various issues arising from the foreclosure crisis.
+Those negotiations concluded earlier this year with a 49-state $25 billion settlement, of which Florida, as one of the hardest-hit states, received $8.7 billion.
+Ms. Conners continues to serve as the Director of the Antitrust Division for the Attorney General's Office, where, since 1995, she has been responsible for implementing and overseeing the Attorney General's state and federal antitrust enforcement efforts.